-Being in Northern California we feel blessed as summer’s bounty is still abound in our area.
+Living in Northern California we are blessed with summer’s bounty as it continues into October.
 We have been enjoying late summer peaches, plums of all sorts, sweet and spicy peppers and tomatoes.
 Lots of tomatoes.
 One of my favorite side dishes to make during the summer is this one for a Savory Tomato Crisp.

 The past couple weeks I have been knee-deep in crisps, from sweet to savory.
 It has become my go-to dessert when company comes over as well I have been playing with savory versions.
 After all, why can’t a crisp be, well, savory?
 I like a crisp that showcases the true flavor of the “star” of the dish.
 I do not like them over sweet nor do I like them to have added extras such as triple bacon onion jam.
 Just simple fresh fruit with a nice crisp topping.

 Tomatoes have been absolutely gorgeous this year, and the flavors have been explosive.
-What little time has found us around of dining table, there have usually be some sort of tomato dish on it.
+What little time has found us around of dining table, there has usually been some sort of tomato dish on it.
 Heirlooms are always a favorite with just a drizzle of olive oil and a sprinkling of fresh herbs.
 Romas are great chopped up with a garlic, olive oil and tossed with pasta.

 - 2 pounds strawberry tomatoes, washed, dried and cut in half